spiced-academy/todo-app/INSTRUCTIONS.md

     -   Example tasks:
         -   Update types in `types/global.d.ts` to reflect the SQL data structure.
         -   Ensure all components and utility functions use the updated types.

-### Implement Database Migrations

--   **Set Up Migrations**
-    -   Create migration scripts to set up the initial database schema.
-    -   Add scripts for future database changes.
-    -   Example tasks:
-        -   Create an initial migration to create the `tasks` table.
-        -   Add a migration script to modify the `tasks` table if needed.

 ### Ensure Data Integrity